AdeptLanguage/AdeptLSP/README.md

 - Step 2: Open LSP Settings by clicking menu `Sublime Text -> Settings -> Package Settings -> LSP -> Settings`
 - Step 3: Add client for `adeptls` to configuration.
 Example `LSP.sublime-settings`:
 - Step 4: Make sure to replace the path given for `--infrastructure` with the output of running `adept --root`.
+- Step 5: Also make sure to replace the path to `adeptls` inside the `command` array with the path to it on your system.

 ```
 {